Back to home Features

 What Kotauth actually ships

 Every feature listed here is in production today.
-No beta labels, no roadmap promises — this is the current v1.5.2 release.
+No beta labels, no roadmap promises — this is the current v1.10.0 release, built on Ktor 3.4, Kotlin 2.3, and Gradle 9.

 Auth Experience